yoon-zh/yoonzh.com/posts/arriving-to-china.md

 ### language

-you’re probably not fluent in chinese (or maybe you are, flex). but you're gonna be in situations where even basic chinese will be super helpful. get familiar with some phrases. try hellochinese - [iOS](https://apps.apple.com/us/app/hellochinese-learn-chinese/id1001507516) - [android](https://play.google.com/store/apps/details?id=com.hellochinese). *i dont like duolingo, i dont recommend it for chinese.*
+you’re probably not fluent in chinese (or maybe you are, flex). but you're gonna be in situations where even basic chinese will be super helpful. no, dont expect people to know english. get familiar with some phrases. try hellochinese - [iOS](https://apps.apple.com/us/app/hellochinese-learn-chinese/id1001507516) - [android](https://play.google.com/store/apps/details?id=com.hellochinese). *i dont like duolingo for chinese.*

 ### air pollution

-depending on where you're at, the air quality might be a little... questionable. masks are normal here, so bring some along or just buy them locally. check the air quality index of your destination.
+depending on where you're at, the air quality might be a little... questionable. masks are normal here, so bring some along or just buy them locally. check the air quality index of your destination. *pollution is better than 5 years ago though.*

 ### public transportation

-public transport is pretty great in most cities, and taxis are everywhere. that said, *don’t rely on google maps for anything*, it’s basically useless here. use [amap](https://mobile.amap.com/), take the metro, or call a cab - they're *dirty cheap.*
+public transport is pretty great in most cities, and taxis are everywhere. that said, *don’t rely on google maps for anything*, it’s basically useless here. use [amap](https://mobile.amap.com/), take the metro, or call a cab - *they're dirty cheap.*

+### "this app is not available in your region"

+if using iphone, create a new apple id and set its country do china. *i suggest making a new, separate account from your home country if you can.* if using android or other, check this [reddit post](https://www.reddit.com/r/chinalife/comments/18evxyh/what_android_app_store_do_you_use_for_chinese_apps/) (google is banned, so no chinese apps on google store). you'll need a chinese app store account to download most chinese apps further than wechat/alipay.

 # 3. money matters